Qonfused/OCE-Build/docs/schema.md

 This option fixes UEFI runtime services (date, time, NVRAM, power control, etc.) support on firmware that uses SMM backing for certain services such as variable storage.
 SMM may try to access memory by physical addresses in non-SMM areas but this may sometimes have been moved by boot.efi.
 This option prevents boot.efi from moving such data.

 *Note*: Most types of firmware, apart from Apple and VMware, need this quirk.

+<h3 id=booter-quirks-cleartaskswitchbit>Booter -> Quirks -> ClearTaskSwitchBit</h3>

+**Type**: `plist boolean`

+**Default**: `false`

+**Failsafe**: `false`

+**Description**: Clear task switch bit during UEFI runtime services calls.

+This quirk resolves FPU-related crashes in UEFI runtime services when using either the 32-bit kernel on a 64-bit UEFI implementation, or the 64-bit kernel on a 32-bit UEFI implementation by removing the task switch (`TS`) bit from `CR0` register during their execution.
+These crashes occur if there is any FPU/SSE instruction usage in UEFI runtime services as XNU is unable to handle exceptions from mixed-mode code.
+This quirk requires `OC_FIRMWARE_RUNTIME` protocol implemented in `OpenRuntime.efi`.

+*Note*: This quirk should only be required when running older macOS versions when the 32-bit kernel is used on a 64-bit UEFI implementation, such as Microsoft Hyper-V.

 <h3 id=booter-quirks-devirtualisemmio>Booter -> Quirks -> DevirtualiseMmio</h3>